dzik143/pe64-no-imports/README.md

 # Limitations:
 - Code works on x86-64 only (PE32+),
-- Minimal version is size-optimized to fit wihin 268 bytes, due to this literals are overlapping unused PE parts, which are not neccesery to run a program, but some disassemblers or debuggers may fail to load the file.
+- Minimal version is size-optimized to fit wihin 268 bytes, due to this, literals are stored in the unused PE parts, which are not neccesery to run a program, but some disassemblers or debuggers may fail to load the file.

 # Links
 Based on codes samples from: